fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 ---
-# Future
+### Future

-* Complete pilot effort to test guidelines.
+* Complete pilot effort to test potential recommendations.
+Review those recommendations with larger CDF community to gather feedback and comments.

-* Coordinate with schema.org as a potential external vocabulary for repository metadata for on-going management and governance.
+* Describe how to potentially coordinate with schema.org and re3data on an external vocabulary for repository metadata for on-going management and governance.

-* Provide guidelines to CDF members and other ESS NSF repositories to embed metadata information as JSON-LD (schema.org).

-* Monitor and encourage adoption by CDF members and ESS NSF repositories

----
-# Next steps
+### Next steps

 * Exploring extending the connection down to DataCatalog (then to DataSet from there)
 * Exploring use of schema.org proposed types: MeasurementTechnique and VariablesMeasured  (leverage CSV for the Web patterns)
 * JSON-LD walking leveraging JSON-LD Framing [https://github.com/ESIPFed/snapHacks/tree/master/sh01-jsonldCrawl/simpleCrawler](https://github.com/ESIPFed/snapHacks/tree/master/sh01-jsonldCrawl/simpleCrawler)
 * Making products and patterns more usable by a wider range of value add 3rd parties  (publishers and consumers)
 * more...

 \#UseThePlatform

 ---